akingscote/akingscote.github.io/_posts/2025-02-22-observability-and-security.md

 ---
-title: "Observability Part 2 - Security and the SOC"
+title: "Observability (2/2) - Security and the SOC"
 date: "2025-02-23"
 categories:
   - "engineering"